digitalservicebund/useid-backend-service/doc/adr/0016_widget_as_iFrame.md

      - main page's CSS will apply for the widget, customers will need to take styling and layout in their own hands
      - users of multiple eServices might see different layouts at each eService
      - testing is difficult, because every eService has different HTML trees and a certain set of CSS rules
+     - deploying new versions requires additional work (version in path, file name and/or caching headers)

 ## Decision